jungsukKo/SAnimationSystem/README.md

-# SAnimationSystem
-Simple Animation system to control Animator without AnimatorController Need 2018.02 or Newer version of Unity
+Need 2018.02 or Newer version of Unity

 # Why?
 Unity changed legacy animation component to animator component long time ago.
 Animator is much faster with no bug.
 However, AnimatorController is essential and it has few difficulties.
 * animatorController need lot of time to setup
 * animatorController make another asset file
-* animatorController hard to control animation from code at runtime This simple code is starting point of user custom animation system, easy to expand.
+* animatorController hard to control animation from code at runtime
+This simple code is starting point of user custom animation system, easy to expand.

 # Functions